chriskinsman/github-action-dashboard/README.md

 * GITHUB_USERNAME or GITHUB_ORG - Only one valid is allowed.
 If both are specified GITHUB_ORG takes precedence and the GITHUB_USERNAME is ignored.
 * GITHUB_APPID - The AppId from the GitHub App general settings page.
-* GITHUB_APP_PRIVATEKEY - The private key from the GitHub App general settings page.
-All line feeds must be converted to \n characters so the environment variable and the entire setting should be surrounded with single quotes.
+* GITHUB_APP_PRIVATEKEY - The base64 encoded private key from the GitHub App general settings page.
 * GITHUB_APP_CLIENTID - The client id from the GitHub App general settings page.
 * GITHUB_APP_CLIENTSECRET - The client secret from the GitHub App general settings page.
 * GITHUB_APP_INSTALLATIONID - Installation id that can be retrieved using steps in the next section.